Heawoit History, Family Crest & Coats of Arms

 Migration of the Heawoit family

-The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
-The voyage was extremely difficult, however, and only taken at great expense.
-The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
-Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
-An examination of many early immigration records reveals that people bearing the name Heawoit arrived in North America very early: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.
+Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
+Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
+Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
+The Heawoit were among these contributors, for they have been located in early North American records: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.